 While Chill Chill is primarily for Japanese audiences, they have begun to connect with international fans.
 Their English X (Twitter) account has been growing over the last year.
 It’ll be interesting to see what they’ll do in the future!
 Japanese and international audiences in general do have different tastes, but Chill Chill and the BL Awards is still a valuable resource to those who are interested in the Japanese BL world.

 To be honest, I would adore an English version of Chill Chill.
-But with the cost of hosting a database and website and then maintaining, it is rather costly.
+But hosting a database and website and then maintaining it is rather costly.
 There was a project called Ouendan Blue that was similar to Chill Chill for English licensed BL but unfortunately ceased updating a few years back.
 (The site seems unreachable now too.)
 General English manga and anime databases like anilist and MyAnimeList already exist, so I am unsure of the need.
 (I personally would love to participate in making one dedicated to BL manga…)

 To end this post, I will refer to two more blog posts from Renta!’s BLog for further reading on Chill Chill.
 Renta! in Japan is a well-known e-book platform, and the English version of Renta! differs a bit from the Japanese site, as it’s not only a platform but a digital-only English publisher as well.
 And while the Japanese site has all genres, the English site focuses more on romance and BL.
-The BLog is run by the localization team and a neat resource for information on BL culture within Japan, which I feel is rarely available in English!
-Note: There may be discussions of mature content on the BLog.
+The BLog is run by the localization team and a neat resource for information on BL culture within Japan, which I feel is rarely available in English.
+(Note: the BLog may discuss/have mature content.)

 ChillChill BL Awards 2024, and their Importance in the BL Landscape